sponsian/mosaic-dev/README.md

 ### PriceFeed limitations and known issues

-The purpose of the PriceFeed is to be at least as good as an immutable PriceFeed that relies purely on Chainlink, while also having some resilience in case of Chainlink failure / timeout, and chance of recovery.
+The purpose of the PriceFeed is to be at least as good as an immutable PriceFeed that relies purely on Witnet, while also having some resilience in case of Witnet failure / timeout, and chance of recovery.

-The PriceFeed logic consists of automatic on-chain decision-making for obtaining fallback price data from Tellor, and if possible, for returning to Chainlink if/when it recovers.
+The PriceFeed logic consists of automatic on-chain decision-making for obtaining fallback price data from Witnet

-The PriceFeed logic is complex, and although we would prefer simplicity, it does allow the system a chance of switching to an accurate price source in case of a Chainlink failure or timeout, and also the possibility of returning to an honest Chainlink price after it has failed and recovered.

-We believe the benefit of the fallback logic is worth the complexity, given that our system is entirely immutable - if we had no fallback logic and Chainlink were to be hacked or permanently fail, Mosaic would become permanently unusable anyway.

-**Chainlink Decimals**: the `PriceFeed` checks for and uses the latest `decimals` value reported by the Chainlink aggregator in order to calculate the Chainlink price at 18-digit precision, as needed by Mosaic.  `PriceFeed` does not assume a value for decimals and can handle the case where Chainlink change their decimal value.

-However, the check `chainlinkIsBroken` uses both the current response from the latest round and the response previous round.
-Since `decimals` is not attached to round data, Mosaic has no way of knowing whether decimals has changed between the current round and the previous round, so we assume it is the same.
-Mosaic assumes the current return value of decimals() applies to both current round `i` and previous round `i-1`.

-This means that a decimal change that coincides with a Mosaic price fetch could cause Mosaic to assert that the Chainlink price has deviated too much, and fall back to Tellor.
-There is nothing we can do about this.
-We hope/expect Chainlink to never change their `decimals()` return value (currently 8), and if a hack/technical error causes Chainlink's decimals to change, Mosaic may fall back to Tellor.

-To summarize the Chainlink decimals issue:
-- Mosaic can handle the case where Chainlink decimals changes across _two consecutive rounds `i` and `i-1` which are not used in the same Mosaic price fetch_
-- If Mosaic fetches the price at round `i`, it will not know if Chainlink decimals changed across round `i-1` to round `i`, and the consequent price scaling distortion may cause Mosaic to fall back to Tellor
-- Mosaic will always calculate the correct current price at 18-digit precision assuming the current return value of `decimals()` is correct (i.e. is the value used by the nodes).

-**Tellor Decimals**: Tellor uses 6 decimal precision for their ETHUSD price as determined by a social consensus of Tellor miners/data providers, and shown on Tellor's price feed page.
+**Witnet Decimals**: Witnet uses 6 decimal precision for their ETHUSD price as determined by a social consensus of Witnet miners/data providers, and shown on Witnet's price feed page.
 Their decimals value is not offered in their on-chain contracts.
 We rely on the continued social consensus around 6 decimals for their ETHUSD price feed.
-Tellor have informed us that if there was demand for an ETHUSD price at different precision, they would simply create a new `requestId`, and make no attempt to alter the social consensus around the precision of the current ETHUSD `requestId` (1) used by Mosaic.
+Witnet have informed us that if there was demand for an ETHUSD price at different precision, they would simply create a new `requestId`, and make no attempt to alter the social consensus around the precision of the current ETHUSD `requestId` (1) used by Mosaic.

 ### Keeping a sorted list of Troves ordered by ICR